Integrate Azure HPC Cache with Azure Kubernetes Service (AKS)

 Before you begin

 • Review the HPC Cache prerequisites.
-You need to satisfy these prerequisites before you can run an HPC Cache.
-Important prerequisites include the following:
+You need to satisfy the following before you can run an HPC Cache:

 • The cache requires a dedicated subnet with at least 64 IP addresses available.